SimonDeDeyne/SWOWEN-2018/README.md

 These can be found on the Small World of Words [research page](https://smallworldofwords.org/project/research/).
 Choose the English data (the Dutch data still need to be updated to be used with an R pipeline).

-## File format
+## Data format
-Raw data is found under ./EN/raw
+The csv file consists of the following columns:
 * participantID: unique identifier for the participant
 * age: age of the participant
 * gender: gender of the participant (female / male / X)